oussemamansouri/JAVA-Challenges/SECURITY.md

     * Clearly and concisely describe the vulnerability and its potential impact.
     * Do not publicly disclose any details of the vulnerability until it has been addressed.

-2. **Emailing the maintainers:** Contact the project maintainers directly via email (replace with actual email addresses) to report the issue privately.
+2. **Emailing the maintainers:** Contact the project maintainers directly via email (oussama.mansouri@issatm.ucar.tn) to report the issue privately.

 **Security Vulnerability Disclosure Process**